ⓘ Disclaimer

 Key Strengths

-• Direct TradingView integration
+• Direct TradingView integration for chart-based order entry

-• Built in volume profile and market profile tools
+• Built-in volume profile and market profile tools

 Who Tradovate Is Best For

 Tradovate is best for traders who focus primarily on futures and trade frequently enough to benefit from reduced commission plans.
-It is not designed for equities or long term investing, so it works best as a specialized futures platform rather than an all in one solution.
+It is not designed for equities or long-term investing, so it works best as a specialized futures platform rather than an all-in-one solution.

 Key Differences Between TradingView and Tradovate